verse-lab/greta/README.md

 # cfg-ta

 This project demonstrates how tree automata are used to disambiguate context-free grammar for a toy language (only containing + and * operations) using Menhir grammar.
+The idea is explained in the paper *Restricting Grammars with Tree Automata* by Michael D. Adams and Matthew Might<sup>[1](#001)</sup>.

 ## Project structure